 Education at Finance Group

-The Finance Group organizes courses and seminars in several programs of the Rotterdam School of Economics.
+The Finance Group organizes courses and seminars in several programs of Erasmus School of Economics.
 Before you take a closer look at our programs (Bachelor, Master, PhD and Continuing Education; you can find the links in menu on the left), we would like to explain what financial economics is all about.

 What’s the big picture?